SCyberbrin/obs-web-server-py-plugin/README.md

 ## To Do / Idea:
-* Maybe make it to run multiple local servers.
+* Make it to run multiple local servers.